 Real Instances of Brand Infringement

 In 2018, the e-commerce site Flipkart came across a lucky draw contest run by a domain name www.flipkartwinners.com, which impugned their original domain name.
 Flipkart filed for a permanent injunction to restrain www.flipkartwinners.com’s proprietors from using the trademark.
 These infringed websites didn’t contain adequate information about the owner or website, and no one appeared in court for the hearing.
-As a result, the decision was favored for Flipkart.
+As a result, the decision favored Flipkart.

 Bisleri applied for trademark registration for the word “Maaza” in Turkey and began exporting the same fruit drink under the given name.
-But the original trademark Maaza was given to Coca-Cola by Bisleri in 1993, and Coca-Cola claimed a permanent injunction and infringement damages for passing off the trademark.
+However the original trademark Maaza was given to Coca-Cola by Bisleri in 1993, and Coca-Cola claimed a permanent injunction and infringement damages for passing off the trademark.

 Hence in the court, Bisleri faced an interim injunction for trademark infringement.